intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/PythonAPI/AutoML/automl.rst

 orca.automl.auto_estimator
 ---------------------------

-A general Estimator support automatic model tuning.
-It allows user to fit and search the best hyperparameter for their model.
+A general estimator supports automatic model tuning.
+It allows users to fit and search the best hyperparameter for their model.

 .. automodule:: zoo.orca.automl.auto_estimator
     :members:
     :undoc-members:
     :show-inheritance:
+    :no-special-members: __init__